hbc/NGS_Data_Analysis_Course/sessionI/lessons/04_loops_and_scripts.md

 ## Shell scripts

-We are finally ready to see what makes the shell such a powerful programming environment.
-We are going to take the commands we repeat frequently and save them in files so that we can re-run all those operations again later by typing one single command.
-For historical reasons, a bunch of commands saved in a file is usually called a shell script, but make no mistake, this is actually a small program.

 Shell scripts are text files that contain commands we want to run.
 As with any file, you can give a shell script any name and usually have the extension `.sh`.
+For historical reasons, a bunch of commands saved in a file is usually called a shell script, but make no mistake, this is actually a small program.

+We are going to take the commands we repeat frequently and save them into a file so that we can **re-run all those operations** again later by typing **one single command**.
+Let's write a shell script that will do two things:

-Let's write a shell script that tells us what our current working directory is and then lists the contents of the directory.
+1. Tell us what is our current working directory
+2. Lists the contents of the directory

 First let's move into the `unix_lesson` directory and open a new file using `vim`:

 	$ cd ~/ngs_course/unix_lesson
 	$ vim listing.sh